sailscastshq/boring-stack/README.md

 With The Boring JavaScript Stack, you don't need 👇🏾

-- Client-side state management - your application state lives in your database which is where it belongs.
+- Client-side state management - your application state lives in your database, where it belongs.
-- You don't need an API for your SPA - the data each page needs gets sent to it as props thanks to [Inertia](https://inertiajs.com)
+- You don't need an API for your SPA - the data each page needs gets sent to it as props, thanks to [Inertia](https://inertiajs.com)
 - No double routing - The routing for your app is handled at the backend level with [Sails](https://sailsjs.com)

-With The Boring JavaScript Stack, we want you to focus on what really matters - shipping to actual real users.
-We emphasize this by creating full-stack functioning templates that takes care of some of the boring stuff for you.
+With The Boring JavaScript Stack, we want you to focus on the only thing that matters - shipping products that work to real users.
+We emphasize this by creating full-stack functioning templates that take care of some of the boring stuff for you.

 ## Try it Online 🚀